hsefati/Azure-DevOps-Udacity-Project2/README.md

 ## Enhancements

 The following enhancements would improve the Project
+  * improve logging e.g. log all results of calls
   * adding more input variables for the ML model
   * provide a user interface to test the app online via web UI
   * Include more testcases testing the reliability of the model